Marcos Gómez

-Marcos Ezequiel Gómez Paredes (born 10 November 2001) is a Paraguayan professional footballer who plays as midfielder for Chilean club Deportes Iquique on loan from Primera División club Olimpia.
+Marcos Ezequiel Gómez Paredes (born 10 November 2001) is a Paraguayan professional footballer who plays as midfielder for Paraguayan Primera División club Olimpia.

 Career

 Gómez took his first steps in the youth ranks of his current club, where he made his debut with the main squad on May 23, 2021.
 He is currently positioned as one of the team's starters, where he had outstanding performances to help his team qualify for the group stage of the Copa Libertadores, which earned him coach Guillermo Barros Schelotto to call him up to be part of the Albirroja squad in the team's last two matches for the South American Qualifiers for the 2022 World Cup in Qatar.
 In July 2025, he was loaned out to Chilean Primera División club Deportes Iquique.